-• TSHA-101, which is being developed for the treatment of GM2 gangliosidosis, a family of severe neurodegenerative diseases that includes Tay-Sachs disease and Sandhoff disease.
+• TSHA-101, which is being developed for the treatment of GM2 gangliosidosis, a lysosomal storage disorder and family of severe neurodegenerative diseases that includes Tay-Sachs disease and Sandhoff disease.
 We are developing TSHA-101 as a bicistronic HEXBP2A-HEXA transgene packaged into an AAV9 vector under the control of a CAG promoter.
-We have conducted preclinical studies evaluating safety and biodistribution, and plan to initiate a Phase 1/2 clinical trial under a CTA in Canada by .
-We plan to submit an IND for TSHA-101 to the FDA by
+We have conducted preclinical studies evaluating safety and biodistribution, and plan to initiate a Phase 1/2 clinical trial under a CTA in Canada by the end of 2020.
+We plan to submit an IND for TSHA-101 to the FDA and initiate a clinical trial by the end of 2021.
+TSHA-101 has received orphan drug designation and rare pediatric disease designation from the FDA for the treatment of GM2 gangliosidosis.

-- TSHA-102, which is being developed for the treatment of Rett syndrome, one of the most common genetic causes of severe intellectual disability, characterized by rapid developmental regression and in many cases caused by heterozygous loss of function mutations in MECP2, a gene essential for neuronal and synaptic function in the brain.
+- TSHA-118 is a self-complementary AAV9 viral vector that expresses human codon-optimized CLN1 complementary deoxyribonucleic acid under control of the chicken ß-actin hybrid promoter.
+Preclinical studies evaluating safety and biodistribution have been conducted, and we plan to conduct a Phase 1/2 clinical trial of TSHA-118 under a currently open IND.
+TSHA-118 has received orphan drug designation from the FDA and the European Medicines Agency, fast track designation from the FDA and rare pediatric disease designation from the FDA for the treatment of CLN1 disease. - TSHA-102, which is being developed for the treatment of Rett syndrome, one of the most common genetic causes of severe intellectual disability worldwide with an incidence rate of one in every 10,000 live female births, characterized by rapid developmental regression and in many cases caused by heterozygous loss of function mutations in MECP2, a gene essential for neuronal and synaptic function in the brain.
 TSHA-102 is constructed from a neuronal specific promoter, MeP426, coupled with the miniMECP2 transgene, a truncated version of MECP2, and miRNA-Responsive Auto-Regulatory Element, or miRARE, our novel miRNA target panel, packaged in self-complementary AAV9.
-We plan to submit an IND for TSHA-102 to the FDA by - TSHA-103, which is being developed for the treatment of SLC6A1 haploinsufficiency disorder, one of the most common monogenic causes of epilepsy characterized by myoclonic atonic seizures, autism spectrum disorder and intellectual disability.
+We plan to submit an IND for TSHA-102 to the FDA and initiate a clinical trial by the end of 2021.
+TSHA-102 has received rare pediatric disease designation from the FDA for the treatment of Rett syndrome. - TSHA-103, which is being developed for the treatment of SLC6A1 haploinsufficiency disorder, one of the most common monogenic causes of epilepsy characterized by myoclonic atonic seizures, autism spectrum disorder and intellectual disability.
 TSHA-103 is constructed from a codon-optimized version of the human SLC6A1 gene packaged within a self-complementary AAV9 viral vector under the control of a JeT promoter.
-We plan to submit an IND for TSHA-103 to the FDA by - TSHA-104, which is being developed for the treatment for Surfeit locus 1, or SURF1, deficiency.
+We plan to submit an IND for TSHA-103 to the FDA and initiate a clinical trial by the end of 2021. - TSHA-104, which is being developed for the treatment for Surfeit locus 1, or SURF1, deficiency.
 TSHA-104 is constructed from a codon-optimized version of the human SURF1 gene packaged within a self-complementary AAV9 viral vector under the control of a modified version of the chicken ß-actin, or CBA, promoter CBA hybrid intron.
-We plan to submit an IND for TSHA-104 to the FDA by
+We plan to submit an IND for TSHA-104 to the FDA and initiate a clinical trial by the end of 2021.